 There is potential for Section 408 requests to have a permanent impact on existing recreational facilities or public access to recreational facilities including project impacts subject to PWC chapter 26 and Section 6(f) of LWCF Act.
-The PEA does not address any Section 408 requests that result in a permanent impact to recreational facilities or permanent impact to public access to recreational facilities.
+The PEA does not address any Section 408 requests that result in a permanent impact to recreational facilities.